Blogger

 Because she wasn’t simply trekking to Mt.
 Everest Base Camp in Nepal.
 Amelia used her trek to raise money for Cancer for College, an American employer that gives cancer survivors money for university training.

 After plotting her adventure, she broke the news to her husband at a bar.
 She remembers him announcing that she was “nuts.”
-What she didn’t count on changed into that he might choose to join her in her trek.
+What she didn’t count on changed into that he might choose to join her on her trek.

 Why Cancer for College